franciscoengenheiro/concurrent-problem-sets/README.md

 # Concurrent Programming - Summer 22/23

-> This document contains the relevant observations and technical documentation of the problem sets resolution
+> This document contains the relevant observations and technical documentation of the problem sets resolution.

-> Author: `49429 - Francisco Engenheiro - LEIC41D`
+> Student: `49428 - Francisco Engenheiro - LEIC41D`

 ## Table of Contents